 Wes Streeting (4/1 – 20%)

 The Health Secretary has emerged as the bookmakers’ frontrunner.
 Seen as one of Labour’s most polished media performers, Streeting has carved out a reputation as both pragmatic and ambitious.
-His growing profile and relatively clean slate compared with his rivals make him a strong contender.
+His growing profile and relatively clean record compared with his rivals make him a strong contender.

 Dave James, odds analyst at WhatAreTheOdds.co.uk, said: “Streeting has quietly built a reputation as one of Labour’s rising stars.
-The odds now make him favourite, and he has the blend of youth, experience, and media skills that could appeal to both party members and the wider electorate.”
+The odds now make him favourite, and he has the blend of youth, experience and media skills that could appeal to both party members and the wider electorate.”

 Andy Burnham (7/1 – 12.5%)